Celebrities, Fellow Athletes Offer Well Wishes, Prayers To Tiger Woods Following Car Crash

 — Jake Owen (@jakeowen) February 23, 2021

-Meanwhile, athletes like OJ Simpson, Alex Rodriguez, Magic Johnson, and Michael Phelps sent their prayers to Woods.
+Meanwhile, athletes like OJ Simpson, Alex Rodriguez, Magic Johnson, Michael Phelps, and Stephen Curry sent their prayers to Woods.

 Prayers are with you @TigerWoods pic.twitter.com/03VISwaTVi